A Baseline Study of the Event-shape and Multiplicity Dependence of Chemical Freeze-out Parameters in Proton-Proton Collisions at $\sqrt{s}$ = 13 TeV Using PYTHIA8: Introduction

-Transverse spherocity, one of the event-shape observables has given a new direction for underlying events in pp collisions to have further differential study along with multiplicity.
-Recently, the kinetic freeze-out scenario and system thermodynamics is studied using event shape and multiplicity in pp collisions at $\sq$ = 13 TeV using PYTHIA8~\cite{Tripathy:2019blo,Khuntia:2018qox}.
-It would be interesting to look into the spherocity dependence of chemical freeze-out parameters, which would provide a complete picture of formation of QGP droplets and possible hadronic phase in high multiplicity pp collisions.
-In this work, we perform a double differential study of chemical freeze-out parameters using spherocity and final state charged-particle multiplicity in pp collisions at $\sq$ = 13 TeV using PYTHIA8.
+To separate the jetty and isotropic events from the average-shaped events, one should look into the geometrical shape of events using event-shape observables.
+Transverse spherocity as one of the event-shape observables has given a new direction for understanding the underlying events in pp collisions to have further differential study along with event multiplicity.
+Recently, the~kinetic freeze-out scenario and system thermodynamics were studied using event-shape and event multiplicity in pp collisions at the centre-of-mass $\sq$ = 13 TeV using PYTHIA8~\cite{Tripathy:2019blo,Khuntia:2018qox}.
+It would be interesting to look into the spherocity dependence of chemical freeze-out parameters, which would provide a complete picture of the produced fireball and hadronic phase in high-multiplicity pp collisions.
+In~this work, we perform a double differential study of chemical freeze-out parameters using spherocity and final state charged particle multiplicity in pp collisions at $\sq$ = 13 TeV using~PYTHIA8.

-This paper is organised as follows.
-The description of event generation in PYTHIA8, analysis methodology and definition of spherocity is given in Section~\ref{ev_ana}.
-In the Section~\ref{sec:1}, we discuss in details the different ensembles used in this study.
-The results obtained using different ensembles for different spherocity classes are discussed in Section \ref{sec:2}.
-Finally in the Section~\ref{sec:3}, we conclude with summary.
+This paper is organized as follows.~The~description of event generation in PYTHIA8, the analysis~methodology, and the definition of spherocity are given in Section~\ref{ev_ana}.
+In~Section~\ref{sec:1}, we discuss in detail the different ensembles used in this study.
+The~results obtained using different ensembles for different spherocity classes are discussed in Section~\ref{sec:2}.
+Finally, in Section~\ref{sec:3}, we conclude with a summary of the important~results.